 For lighting, we use a Lume Cube that sticks to the back of the laptop.
 It’s very small and travel-friendly, and lets you adjust the brightness and softness of the light.

 This sounds like a lot, and it kind of is.
 But we’ve spent many hours experimenting with different things so we can share it with you.
 It doesn’t have to be this complicated, but for us we wanted to be able to follow a detailed script and position the camera properly.

 For simple product demos and feature updates where we just want a screen recording with a video of the speaker in the corner, Loom is the best and easiest solution.
 These are good for demos you’ve done a hundred times, ones you know so well you don’t need a script.
 If these are the kinds of videos you want to record, start with Loom, and consider getting a light.
 That should be pretty good already.

 Ultimately, we suggest trying different things and going with what you’re most comfortable with.
 Just don’t let not being able to produce a perfect video stop you from creating your first eWebinar.
 You can always redo it later.
 It’s better to be 90% on time than 100% late.
 We started with Loom and expanded our setup as we went along.

 Lastly, be creative.
 Practice makes perfect, but it doesn’t have to be.
 There’s no right or wrong way, and these are just best practices and suggestions that have worked for us.
-You know your customers best.
+You know your customers best, maybe they you want to add sub-titles or consider video dubbing.
 As you get used to creating videos for eWebinar, you’ll get better at them.
 Remember, if doing it alone is hard at first, you can invite someone to record an interview style webinar with you.
 In the end, the point is to have fun, be creative, and find compelling ways to bring your brand and your content to life.

 We’ll only send you things we think you’ll enjoy.